 AI is something that has been on the horizon for years but is really coming into its own.
-Now more than ever you will find that security plugins for WordPress use AI to further improve security.
+Now more than ever you will find that security plugins for WordPress use AI to further improve the security of your site.

-The technology is often used to identify patterns in user behaviour in order to detect potential threats.
-Artificial Intelligence is transforming other areas of WordPress too, but security is one of the big ones.
+The technology is often used to identify patterns in user behavior in order to detect potential threats.
+Artificial Intelligence is transforming other areas of WordPress too, but security is one of the biggest.

 Book a free consultation with an AI specialist now.

 Two factor authentication (2FA) has been around on WordPress for a while but it shows no sign of going away.
 Essentially, 2FA adds another layer of protection to your website in the form of additional verification when you attempt to log-in.